nrwl/nx/docs/shared/concepts/decisions/grouping-libraries.md

 # Grouping Libraries

-Libraries should be grouped by _scope_.
-A library's scope is either application to which it belongs or (for larger applications) a section within that application.
+Libraries are often grouped by _scope_.
+A library's scope is either the application to which it belongs or (for larger applications) a section within that application.

 ## Move Generator